jimmykongg/1800_202330_BBY06_report_version/README.md

 List team members and/or short bio's here...

 * My name is Toby!
 I love to code!
-* Hi, my name is Jimmy!
-I am excited to start this journey of creating a web application!
+* Hi, my namet this journey of creating a web application!
-* Hi, my name is Leo!
-I like trains.
-Thomas the train is my favorite train.
+* Hi, m is my favorite train.

 ## 3. Technologies and Resources Used